-As the coronavirus pandemic has continued to spread, Gov. Mike Parson has issued 11 executive orders to mitigate COVID-19.
+As the coronavirus pandemic has continued to spread, Gov. Mike Parson has issued more than a dozen executive orders to mitigate COVID-19.

-At least 50,000 people in Missouri have tested positive for coronavirus with 1,243 deaths.
+At least 105,000 people in Missouri have tested positive for coronavirus with more than 1,700 deaths this year.

 From activating the Missouri National Guard to waiving late penalties for concealed carry permits, here’s a running list of the executive orders Parson has signed to deal with COVID-19.
 (This story will be updated, with the most recent orders added to the top.)